 The heat is on agriculture and food production in the tropics.
-With the global population expected to reach nine billion by 2040, the greatest pressure will likely be experienced in the world’s tropical zone which is home to half the world’s population, including more than half of its young people, and many of its fastest growing economies.
+With the global population expected to reach 9.8 billion by 2050, the greatest pressure will likely be experienced in the world’s tropical zone which is home to half the world’s population, including more than half of its young people, and many of its fastest growing economies.

-A number of events were organised around the conference, including the Researchers in Agriculture for International Development (RAID) Early and Mid-Career speed networking event, and a Regional Development Australia.
-A series of satellite events were hosted at TropAg2017, including PacBio Research Day, a Global Leadership Series seminar, Gender and Food Breakfast, Next Gen Scientist, a Queensland Rural Press Club breakfast and a free screening of the Food Evolution movie.
+Organisations are encouraged to arrange meetings around the TropAg conference to capitalise on the range of delegates and experts attending the conference.
+During the last TropAg conference some events held included a Researchers in Agriculture for International Development (RAID) Early and Mid-Career speed networking event, a Regional Development Australia forum, a PacBio Research Day, a Global Leadership Series seminar, Gender and Food Breakfast, Next Gen Scientist forum, a Queensland Rural Press Club breakfast and numerous social gatherings.

 › Bangladesh › Brazil › Cameroon › Canada › China › Ethiopia › Ghana › Hong Kong › India › Indonesia › Iran › Italy › Japan › Kenya › Malawi › Malaysia › Mali › Mexico › Mozambique › Myanmar › Nepal › Netherlands › New Zealand › Nigeria › Pakistan › Papua New Guinea › Peru › Philippines › Rwanda › Samoa › Singapore › South Africa › Spain › Switzerland › Tanzania › Thailand › Timor-Leste › Tunisia › Uganda › United Kingdom › United States › Vanuatu › Vietnam › Zimbabwe